An island of spiritual hedonism

 Koh Phangan orientation and map

-Koh Phangan is located in the Gulf of Thailand – off the east coast of the Kra Isthmus and a part of Surat Thani Province.
+Koh Phangan is located in the Gulf of Thailand, off the east coast of the Kra Isthmus, and is part of Surat Thani Province.

 Most visitors will arrive in Koh Phangan by the pier in the main town of Thong Sala.
 This is the main commercial centre of the island.